Soufyan-alt/-custom-rasp-protector/SECURITY.md

 ---

 ## 🔍 2.
-Automated Detection: Deep Runtime Telemetry (كيف تم اكتشافها آلياً؟)
+Automated Detection: Deep Runtime Telemetry

 To eliminate dependency on network signature matching, this architecture shifts security telemetry directly into the **Execution Runtime** and **OS Kernel Layers**: